CRESYM/colib0.github.io/pages/models/regulations/governor/GovSteamEU/index.md

 fast reduction of the intercept valve set-point in case of over speed and hence interrupting the steam flow into the LP turbine and quickly reducing $$P_\mathrm{m}$$.

+### Boiler set-point and control valve set-point coordination

+When the power set-point $$P_\mathrm{set}$$ changes, it influences the feed-forward control of the boiler, which has a slow response time, and the PID controller that manages the control valve, which reacts more quickly.
+By implementing the control valve signal multiplication within the first-order element representing the boiler, the feed-forward and PID controls work in harmony rather than opposition, allowing the system to reach a steady state that reflects the new $$P_\mathrm{set}$$.

 ## Parameters: